ibexa/documentation-developer/docs/getting_started/install_ez_platform.md

 If you want to use an Apache web server, you need to [set up directory permissions](#set-up-permissions) and [prepare a virtual host](#set-up-virtual-host).

+!!! caution

+    PHP's built-in server is for development use only.
+For security and performance reasons it should not be used in production.

 ## Prepare installation for production

 To use eZ Platform with an HTTP server, you need to [set up directory permissions](#set-up-permissions) and [prepare a virtual host](#set-up-virtual-host).